publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s111.md

  __Vending Machines; Placement in Rest, Recreation, and Safety Rest Areas; State Operation of Machines__

     [Pub.
-L. 97–424, title I, § 111][/us/pl/97/424/s111], Jan.
+L. 97–424, title I][/us/pl/97/424/tI], § 111, Jan.
 6, 1983, [96 Stat.
 2106][/us/stat/96/2106], provided that notwithstanding [section 111 of this title][/us/usc/t23/s111] before Oct.
 1, 1983, any State could permit placement of vending machines in rest and recreation areas and in safety rest areas constructed or located on rights-of-way of National System of Interstate and Defense Highways \[now Dwight D. Eisenhower System of Interstate and Defense Highways\] in such State.
 Such vending machines could only dispense such food, drink, and other articles as the State highway department determined were appropriate and desirable.
 Such vending machines could only be operated by the State.
 In permitting the placement of vending machines under this section, the State had to give priority to vending machines which were operated through the State licensing agency designated pursuant to [section 2(a)(5) of the Act of June 20, 1936][/us/act/1936-06-20/s2/a/5], known as the Randolph-Sheppard Act ([20 U.S.C.
 107a(a)(5)][/us/usc/t20/s107a/a/5]).

  __Demonstration Project for Vending Machines in Rest and Recreation Areas__

     [Pub.
-L. 95–599, title I, § 153][/us/pl/95/599/s153], Nov.
+L. 95–599, title I][/us/pl/95/599/tI], § 153, Nov.
 6, 1978, [92 Stat.
 2716][/us/stat/92/2716], authorized Secretary of Transportation to implement a demonstration project respecting placement of vending machines in rest and recreation areas and to report not later than two years after Nov.
 6, 1978, on results of such project.

  __Revision of Agreements Relating to Utilization of Space on Rights-of-Way__

     [Pub.
-L. 87–61, title I, § 104(b)][/us/pl/87/61/s104/b], June 29, 1961, [75 Stat.
+L. 87–61, title I][/us/pl/87/61/tI], § 104(b), June 29, 1961, [75 Stat.
 123][/us/stat/75/123], authorized Secretary of Commerce \[now Transportation\], on application, to revise any agreement made prior to June 29, 1961, to extent that such agreement relates to utilization of space on rights-of-way on National System of Interstate and Defense Highways \[now Dwight D. Eisenhower System of Interstate and Defense Highways\] to conform to [section 111 of this title][/us/usc/t23/s111] as amended by subsection (a).

 ----------